 Two kinds of cheese one cheddar one extra sharp cheddar butter salt Cayenne paprika mustard and all-purpose flour

-• Cheese: The Masters’ ingredients on their package list has sharp cheddar cheese and extra sharp cheddar cheese
+• Cheese: The Masters’ ingredients on their package list have sharp cheddar cheese and extra sharp cheddar cheese

-• Butter: Only good quality butter will do for cheesestraws.
+• Butter: Only real butter will do for cheesestraws.
 Also, as a tip, remember to let the butter soften to room temperature before you make the recipe.

 • Dry mustard: Note this is dry mustard powder, not the yellow squirt kind.